GaianRangerPlugin/ranger-gaian-plugin/README.md

     Specify this in the ranger.plugin.gaian.policy.rest.url property

     Do not change the property ranger.plugin.gaian.service.name and leave it set to 'gaian'

+* log4J.properties

+    This is a simple example to outlog debug logs to the console.
+Modify as required.
+It is likely helpful for debugging in this stage of development, but in an eventual deployment log4j.properties would likely be deployed elsewhere in the environment

 **Verifying the environment**